csc-training/elements-of-hpc/supercomputer/supercomputer_performance.md

 ## TOP500 list

-_Benchmark_ is an application which is used to measure the performance and functionality of a (super)computer.
+_A Benchmark_ is an application which is used to measure the performance and functionality of a (super)computer.
 Typically, the runtime of the benchmark application is recorded and used as a metric.
 With benchmarks, one can compare the performance of different computers.